emrizki/design-resources/README.md

-contains a collection of design resources that I got in the wild to work on my next project 🎨
+contains a collection of resources that I got in the wild to work on my next project 🎨

 ## Design Tools